-Sugars content was changing through the fermentation according to the expectation, i.e. to the pattern established for the traditional kombucha fermentation.
-After three days of the process, temperature did not show significant effect, although samples fermented at 25 °C had the lowest residual total reducing sugars content regardless of initial total reducing sugars content, compared to those fermented at 20 and 30 °C.
+Sugar content changed through the fermentation according to the expectation, i.e. to the pattern established for the traditional kombucha fermentation.
+After three days of the process, the temperature did not show a significant effect, although samples fermented at 25 °C had the lowest residual total reducing sugar content regardless of initial total reducing sugar content, compared to those fermented at 20 and 30 °C.

-Up to our knowledge, this is the first extensive measurement of nitrogen and phosphorus contents in kombucha products on an alternative medium, through fermentation.
+To our knowledge, this is the first extensive measurement of nitrogen and phosphorus contents in kombucha products on an alternative medium, through fermentation.
 Changes were inconsistent.

-Based on the obtained results, this study suggested that the most significant nutrient for kombucha culture activity on winery effluent was carbon, i. e. the sugars consumption.
-The comprehensive nitrogen and phosphorus analysis indicated that these elements play a minor role in kombucha metabolism of winery effluent.
+Based on the obtained results, this study suggested that the most significant nutrient for kombucha culture activity on winery effluent was carbon, i.e. sugar consumption.
+The comprehensive nitrogen and phosphorus analysis indicated that these elements play a minor role in the kombucha metabolism of winery effluent.
 Further studies are necessary to elucidate which microorganisms utilize examined nutrients and in what amount.

-By the determined contents of carbon, nitrogen and phosphorus in winery effluent based kombucha beverages, it can be concluded that these products could represent a part of a daily well balanced nutrition of healthy adults.
+By the determined contents of carbon, nitrogen, and phosphorus in winery effluent-based kombucha beverages, it can be concluded that these products could represent a part of the daily wellbalanced nutrition of healthy adults.